 To resume transmission an Xon1/2 character must be received (in certain cases Xon1 and Xon2 must be received sequentially).
 When the correct Xon characters are received IIR[4] is cleared and the Xoff interrupt disappears.

-If a parity, framing, or break error occurs while receiving a software flow control character, this character is treated as normal data and is written to the RCV FIFO.
+If a parity, framing or break error occurs while receiving a software flow control character, this character will be treated as normal data and will be written to the RCV FIFO.